joyent/triton-kbmapi/docs/index.md

 `KBMAPI_REQUIRE_TOKEN_PRELOAD` requires `KBMAPI_REQUIRE_ATTESTATION` to also
 be enabled (but not necessarily vice versa).

-It should be noted that since both the attestation and device serial numbers are non-standard PIV extensions.
+It should be noted that both the attestation and device serial numbers are non-standard PIV extensions.
 As such support for either feature will require kbmd / piv-tool and potentially kbmapi to support a particular device's implementation.
 Similarly, enabling the feature requires the use of PIV tokens